-For Misdemeanor Arraignment court dates you may call the Misdemeanor Division at 772-223-7915 and request a one-time continuance which will be 2 weeks from the date set for Arraignment.
+For Misdemeanor Arraignment court dates you may call the Misdemeanor Division and request a one-time continuance which will be 2 weeks from the date set for Arraignment.
 Any further continuances will have to be approved by the Judge and the Prosecutor assigned to your case.

 For Felony court or any other type of Misdemeanor court, other than Arraignment, a continuance will have to be approved by the Judge and the Prosecutor assigned to your case.
 You will have to contact the Judge's office and the Prosecutor assigned to your case.
 The clerk's office is unable to give continuances in these matters.
 You may contact the Criminal Division to find out which Judge/Prosecutor has been assigned to your case.
 If you have obtained an attorney or have been granted a Public Defender, you must consult them.

 If a defendant fails to appear for a scheduled court date the Judge may issue a capias or bench warrant for the defendant's arrest.

 Upon disposition of the case, all court fines and costs will be deducted from the cash bond and applied to the defendant's fines and a refund (if any) will be returned to the person listed as the depositor on the bond.
 If you are entitled to a refund, your check will be printed on the Wednesday following disposition of the case and then automatically mailed.

 You may contact the Criminal Division and request a Cash Bond change of address form (photo ID will be required) or obtain this form from our Cash Bond Change of Address form (PDF).
 Only the depositor listed on the Cash Bond is able to change this information.
 If you send this by mail, it must be notarized and send a copy of the depositor's Driver's License/Identification Card.

 You may contact the Criminal Division and request a change of address form or print one from the Change of Address Form (PDF).